EU Settlement Scheme

 EUSS Automatic Extension

-In December 2022 a UK High Court judgement ruled that, on the basis of article 13(4) of the Withdrawal Agreement, pre-settled status holders should not lose their rights of residence if they do not make an application for settled status.
-The IOM has committed to maintain alignment of the EU Settlement Scheme (EUSS).
+In December 2022, a United Kingdom (UK) High Court judgement ruled that, on the basis of article 13(4) of the Withdrawal Agreement, pre-settled status holders should not lose their rights of residence if they do not make an application for settled status.

-All pre-settled status holders under the Isle of Man’s EU Settlement Scheme, will have their status extended by two years.
-This automatic extension will applied 28 days before their current status is due to expire.
-This will ensure that nobody loses their immigration status if they do not apply to switch from pre-settled to settled status.
+As a direct result of this all pre-settled status holders under the IoM’s EUSS, were to have their status extended by 2 years, with this automatic extension being applied 28 days before their status was due to expire to ensure that nobody lost their immigration status if they had not already applied to switch from pre-settled to settled status.

-If you previously held pre-settled status and have subsequently been granted settled status you do not need to apply for this extension.
+If you previously held pre-settled status and have subsequently been granted settled status this does not apply.

-The updated status document provides proof of right to work, live or study in the Isle of Man, and provides valid permission to enter the Isle of Man, or UK, following travel.
+The updated status document provides proof of right to work, live or study in the IoM, and provides valid permission to enter the IoM, or UK, following travel.

 There will be no fee applicable to apply for EUSS Automatic Extension status documents.